 What we love about it:

-The Scotiabank Passport Visa Infinite Card is an excellent travel credit card – not just thanks to the 6 lounge passes it includes each year, but because it also offers no foreign exchange fees.
+The Scotiabank Passport Visa Infinite Card is an excellent travel credit card – not just thanks to the six lounge passes it includes each year, but because it also offers no foreign exchange fees.
 Tack on a comprehensive insurance package (which includes emergency medical coverage without age restrictions) and Visa Infinite benefits and this card is a great pick.

-Best luxury travel credit card with DragonPass: RBC Avion Visa Infinite Privilege
+Best luxury travel credit card with Dragonpass: RBC Avion Visa Infinite Privilege

 Pros: